rtfpessoa/diff2html/README.md

   - `matchingMaxComparisons`: perform at most this much comparisons for line matching a block of changes, default is `2500`
   - `maxLineSizeInBlockForComparison`: maximum number os characters of the bigger line in a block to apply comparison, default is `200`
   - `maxLineLengthHighlight`: only perform diff changes highlight if lines are smaller than this, default is `10000`
-  - `templates`: object with previously compiled templates to replace parts of the html
+  - `compiledTemplates`: object with previously compiled templates to replace parts of the html
   - `rawTemplates`: object with raw not compiled templates to replace parts of the html
   - `renderNothingWhenEmpty`: render nothing if the diff shows no change in its comparison: `true` or `false`, default is `false`
   > For more information regarding the possible templates look into [src/templates](https://github.com/rtfpessoa/diff2html/tree/master/src/templates)